-Interferon regulatory factor 5 (IRF5) has described as an important factor in regulating inflammatory response and a key transcription factor in the immune system.
-In antiviral response, IRF5 promote the expression of type 1 interferon (IFN) and also is important in the differentiation of macrophage towards pro-inflammatory phenotype, regulating B Cell maturity and antibody production.
-Some of the cancerous patients treated by IFNα manifest symptoms resembling systemic lupus erythematosus (SLE).
-One of the important mechanism in this response is IRF5 that trigger apoptosis.
-Herein, we discuss around functional importance of IRF5 in rheumatoid arthritis (RA) and systemic lupus erythematosus (SLE) in a setting of polymorphic mutations at the human Irf5 locus.
-We also describe the mice models and the lessons of IRF functionality in these models and the consequence of autoimmune diseases.
-In conclusion, we hypothesize that modulation of IRF5 activity could be beneficial in autoimmune diseases therapies.
+Interferon regulatory factor 5 (IRF5) has been described as an important factor in regulating inflammatory response and a key transcription factor in the immune system.
+In antiviral response, IRF5 promotes the expression of type 1 interferon (IFN) and is also important in the differentiation of macrophages towards pro-inflammatory phenotypes, regulating B-cell maturity and antibody production.
+Some cancer patients treated with IFNα manifest symptoms resembling systemic lupus erythematosus (SLE).
+An important mechanism in this response is IRF5 that triggers apoptosis.
+Herein, we discuss the functional importance of IRF5 in rheumatoid arthritis (RA) and SLE in a setting of polymorphic mutations at the human Irf5 locus.
+This paper describes murine models, the lessons of IRF functionality learned from these models and the consequences of autoimmune diseases.
+It is hypothesized that modulation of IRF5 activity may be beneficial in autoimmune diseases therapies.